 Christmas is also the optimum time to whip out your best candles.
 They’re a great way to add a sense of drama to a kitchen when it is being used as an entertaining space, or just as a little bit of luxury for yourself while cooking.

 ‘Candles, of course, never fail to please, mixed in displays with pretty, small bud vases which bounce the light beautifully,’ says Chrisse Rucker, Founder of The White Company.
 ‘And don’t forget that lovely glass vases can often double up as storm lanterns too when you pop a candle inside.
 I use lots of scented candles throughout the house.’

-8. Create a cozy seating area
+16. Create a cozy seating area

 Borrow some pointers from your Christmas living room decor ideas and pile up an armchair with blankets and surround it with candles – place it near the range to ensure a cozy spot for a repose in the days leading up to Christmas.

-9. Fill your kitchen with festive prints
+17. Fill your kitchen with festive prints

-10. Set a dazzling dining table
+18. Set a dazzling dining table

 If your kitchen is open plan, you’ll likely need to think about your kitchen decorations and Christmas dining room decor all at once.
 A dazzling dining table is an absolute must for a festive meal, but ensure it ties in well with your decoration scheme at the more functional end of the room.
 This has been done in this room with the continual use of lush evergreen branches.